 There are risks with any surgery.
-And numbness... it's a risk with breast augmentation surgery.
+And numbness... it's a risk with a breast augmentation.

 A change in sensation is the second most common complaint following breast augmentation, after capsular contracture.
 (But keep in mind that over 95% of women who've had a breast augmentation say the results met or exceeded their expectations!)

-Right after breast surgery you will likely experience some temporary numbness.
+Right after you breast augmentation you will likely experience some temporary numbness.
 It's a bit like the numb feeling after you've visited the dentist!

 The biggest risks for sensation loss are: